-So you bought a lettuce head or two, and want to know how long do you have until it goes all slimy and disgusting.
+So you bought a lettuce head and want to know how long you have until it goes all slimy and disgusting.
 How long does lettuce last?

 How Long Does Lettuce Last?